 \section{Entropic origin of electric and magnetic forces}

-Entropic origin of gravity leads to investigate whether the other forces of nature can be originated as an entropic force in the literature ~\cite{h,i,j}.
-Although its importance, few leading studies attempt to deduce the entropic origin of electromagnetic forces.
-The most significant one in ~\cite{j} tries to generalize electromagnetic interaction with the steps taken by Verlinde, and there resulted a bizarre impairing in the physical significance of the formal thermodynamical interpretation by occurrence of negative electromagnetic temperature.
+Entropic origin of gravity leads to the investigations on whether the other forces of nature can be originated as an entropic force in the literature ~\cite{h,i,j}.
+Although it is an important approach, only a few leading studies attempts to investigate the entropic origins of the electromagnetic force.
+The most significant one in ~\cite{j} tries to generalize electromagnetic interaction with the steps taken by Verlinde, and there resulted a bizarre impairing in the physical significance of the formal thermodynamical interpretation with the existence of a negative electromagnetic temperature.

 In this study, we overcome this inconsistency by repairing the description of the energy on the holographic screen due to the source charge.
 We begin with the assumption that a test particle of Planck charge $q_p$ approaches to the holographic screen from a direction at which spacetime has already emerged due to a source charge $q_2$ which can even be written in terms of the Planck units.
 Similar to Bekenstein-Verlinde argument, the change of entropy on the holographic boundary of the emerged spacetime is $2\pi k$, as the test charge approaches to the screen by one Compton wavelength of Planck length $l_p$: